 Item 17 – Voting Client Securities (i.e., Proxy Voting)

-In light of RiverFront’s fiduciary duties, and given the complexity of the issues that may be raised in connection with proxy votes, RiverFront will vote client proxies using Glass Lewis & Co. guidelines.
+In light of RiverFront’s fiduciary duties, and given the complexity of the issues that may be raised in connection with proxy votes, RiverFront votes client proxies using Glass Lewis & Co. guidelines.
 These guidelines are reviewed annually.
-Additionally, RiverFront will generally use Broadridge Financial Solutions (“Broadridge”) to assist in the coordination and voting of client proxies.
-Mediant Communications Inc. (“Mediant”) will be used to assist RiverFront in the coordination and voting of proxies for clients of Janney Montgomery Scott.
-The services provided to RiverFront through Broadridge and Mediant include timely delivery of meeting and record date information; proxy analysis through an electronic web-based vote execution platform; and detailed recordkeeping needs of RiverFront’s proxy voting function.
-Both firms use research from Glass Lewis & Co.
-(Glass Lewis) to determine their voting recommendations.
+Additionally, RiverFront uses Broadridge Financial Solutions (“Broadridge”) to assist in the coordination and voting of client proxies.
+The services provided to RiverFront through Broadridge include timely delivery of meeting and record date information; proxy analysis through an electronic web-based vote execution platform; and detailed recordkeeping needs of RiverFront’s proxy voting function.
+Broadridge uses research from Glass Lewis & Co. to determine their voting recommendations.